-We tested out the Solo Stove Yukon fire pit & now we're obsessed | CNN Underscored
+We tested out the Solo Stove Yukon fire pit and now we're obsessed | CNN Underscored

 No backyard barbecue or camping trip is really complete without a fire to cap off the night.
 But the biggest drawback to roasting s’mores or having a chat around the fire is smoke in your face, and the way you still smell like smoke hours after the fire has burnt itself out.
-Enter Solo Stove – a fire pit that claims to be nearly smoke-free, and the answer to this exact problem.
+Enter Solo Stove, a fire pit that claims to be nearly smoke-free, and the answer to this exact problem.
 We got our hands on Solo Stove’s largest fire pit, Yukon, to see for ourselves just how smokeless this fire pit really is.

 We tested out Yukon which proved to burn roaring hot, and create a nearly smoke-free fire pit experience.